6370lin/BookCatalogue/README.md

     dotnet tool install --global dotnet-ef
     ```

-3. Open a command prompt in the Web folder and execute the following commands:
+3. Open a command prompt in the src/Web folder and execute the following commands:

     ```
     dotnet restore